If you are planning a trip to Busan, the second biggest city in South Korea, read this ultimate guide to getting around Busan by public transport!

-Seobu Inter-City Bus Terminal: Located in Sasang, you can take inter-city buses to Jeolla-do, Gyeongsang-do and other major cities in Yeongnam Region and Honam Region, the southern part of South Korea.
+Seobu Inter-City Bus Terminal: Located in Sasang, you can take inter-city buses to Jeolla-do, Gyeongsang-do, and other major cities in the Yeongnam Region and Honam Region, the southern part of South Korea.

-Check out Trazy’s best transport deals on Busan
+Check out Trazy’s best transport deals in Busan!

 Read more about Busan